sakthivelshona/sakthivelshona/README.md

 - 💞️ I’m looking for good Deep Learning based projects
 - 📫 How to reach me : shona.ad21@bitsathy.ac.in

-Looking forward to learn Deep learning..!!
+Looking forward to learn ...!!

 <!---
 sakthivelshona/sakthivelshona is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.